dudeperf3ct/reliable-agentic-rag/README.md

 # Reliable Agentic RAG with LLM Trustworthiness Estimates

-This project is an exploration to understand RAG agents and attempt to replicate the blog titled "Reliable Agentic RAG with LLM Trustworthiness Estimates" : <https://pub.towardsai.net/reliable-agentic-rag-with-llm-trustworthiness-estimates-c488fb1bd116>
+This project is an exploration to understand RAG LLM agents and attempt to replicate the blog titled "Reliable Agentic RAG with LLM Trustworthiness Estimates" : <https://pub.towardsai.net/reliable-agentic-rag-with-llm-trustworthiness-estimates-c488fb1bd116>

 Tested this on machine with following configuration